huangsam/huangsam.github.io/README.md

 # GitHub Pages for huangsam

-Hosts the code for my personal website.
+Hosts the code for my personal site.

 The codebase has went through multiple JavaScript stages, but here's a high-level overview of what's changed over the years: